suardi26/Java-Basic/If Statement/README.md

       // This code will be executed if all conditions are not true

     }

+ - if else nested is a programming technique used to define the execution flow program, but in if else nested there is a branch in the branch.

+   So that when a condition is met there is still another branch that determines a condition is true or not.

+  Format :

+    if (condition1) {

+      if (condition2) {

+        // if the condition1 and condition2 is true then code 'A' will be executed

+      else{

+        // if the condition1 is true and condition2 is false then code 'B' will be execute

+      }

+    }else{

+      // if the condition1 is false then code 'C' will be execute.

+    }

 - For more details, please open Main.java in repositories suardi26/Java-Basic/If Statement/src/com/practice/